nicolechao/springboard-data-science/Capstone 1/Exploratory Data Analysis/README.md

 ## Approach
 1. With hypothesis, test if the hypothesis is true.
-2. Using panads, matplotlib.pyplot & seaborn to plot dist plot, count plot, scatter plot, etc.
+2. Using panads, matplotlib.pyplot & seaborn to plot dist plot, count plot, scatter plot, etc. for analysis.
-3. Ask follow-up qusetions
+3. Ask follow-up qusetions.
 4. Repeated the above procedure until all the question are aksed and answered.